sefop/sefop-training-hub/README.md

-# sefop-training-hub
+# Sefop Training Hub
-Learn software engineering here
+This repository organizes materiales and resources to learn software engineering, tailored for operations research scientists